 - The huge feeling of accomplishment

 A Common Myth About Coaching Business Startup Busted

 The beauty of a coaching business is that there’s no real barrier to entry except having the grit and focus to take the risk.
 The truth is you don’t even have to have training or certification, although I think it’s a good idea to be a trained coach.

 There’s a common misconception that I run across and it’s what inspired me to do an episode on this topic.

-Recently, I was having an On Air Coaching session —which hasn’t aired yet — with a smart, confident man who has been coaching on and off (more off), while raising a family and engaged in a successful mid-management career.
+Recently, I was having a conversation with a smart, confident man who has been coaching on and off (more off), while raising a family and engaged in a successful mid-management career.